-6.9.2 New Student Orientation Guidelines and Procedure
+7.9.1 New Student Orientation Guidelines and Procedure

-- 1. Prior to the commencement of their course of study, students will attend an Orientation Programme designed to assist them with their transition to study in the Various Colleges. - 2.
-The Orientation Programme will welcome students to campus life and introduce them to the important aspects of the University's operations, activities, regulations and expectations from students. - 3.
-The Orientation Programme is conducted through a series of short seminars presented by Key Staff and Faculty of the Colleges and Departments. - 4.
-These seminars will cover course-related matters, key policies and procedures, IT services, administrative matters, student services, library and learning services and a tour of campus facilities. - 5.
-Students will be provided with a comprehensive Student Orientation Pack that includes all the required administrative and organisational information and documentation relating to student enrolment. - 6.
-The Orientation Programme also provides an opportunity for students to meet other students and the staff of the University. - 7.
-International Students will be provided with an additional information session conducted by the Dean of Student Affairs to assist them to adjust to study and life in Bahrain. - 8.
-During Orientation, the student will have an opportunity to: - a.
-Interact with staff, faculty, and other students. - b.
-Identify academic and student support services. - c.
-Understand faculty expectations and College Policies. - d.
-Access registration information and validate their email account. - e.
-Ask pertinent questions about Programmes of study, important dates to remember, academic support services, and know what it takes to be successful in academia.
+1. Prior to the commencement of their course of study, students will attend an orientation programme designed to assist them with their transition to study at their respective college.

+2. The orientation programme will welcome students to campus life and introduce them to the important aspects of the University's operations, activities, regulations and the expectations for students.

+3. The orientation programme is conducted through a series of short seminars presented by key staff and faculty of various colleges and departments.

+4. These seminars will cover course related matters, key policies and procedures, IT services, administrative matters, student services, library and learning services and a tour of campus facilities.

+5. Students will be provided with a comprehensive Student Orientation Pack that includes all the required administrative and organizational information and documentation relating to students' enrolment.

+6. The orientation programme also provides an opportunity for students to meet other students and the staff of the University.

+7. International students will be provided with an additional information session conducted by the Dean of Student Affairs to assist them with the adjustment to life and in Bahrain.

+8. During orientation, students will have an opportunity to:

+a.
+Interact with staff, faculty and other students

+b.
+Identify academic and student support services

+c.
+Understand faculty expectations and college policies

+d.
+Access registration information and validate their e-mail account e.
+Ask pertinent questions about programmes of study, important dates to remember, and academic support services f.
+Know what it takes to be successful in academics

-9. Orientation is compulsory, and students who do not attend will be required to contact the Dean of Student Affairs to make arrangements for an alternate orientation session.
+9. Orientation is compulsory and students who do not attend will be required to contact the Dean of Student Affairs to decide for an alternative orientation session.